top of page

 • Should I bring my lunch?

-We provide morning / afternoon tea for all our courses.
+We provide morning/afternoon tea for all our commercial courses.
 Full day courses also have a catered lunch except those courses for NSLHD staff development.
-Please let us know if you have any specific dietary requirements or allergies.
-NSLHD Staff development courses are not catered but you may bring lunch with you and store it in the centre fridge.
-The hospital has a range of food and beverages available.
+Please let us know if you have any specific dietary requirements or allergies at time of booking.
+NSLHD Staff development courses are not catered, but you may bring lunch with you and store it in the centre fridge.
+The hospital has a range of retail food and beverage outlets available within walking distance of the centre.

 • Is this training worth CPD points or training hours with my professional registration body or college?

-Yes!
-But what it is worth depends...
-At the very minimum all our courses are worth the face to face teaching hours in general CPD.
-Those courses with specific accreditation have that noted in their descriptions.
-For example EMAC is accredited with ANZCA.
+Yes, at the very minimum all of our courses are worth the face to face teaching hours in general CPD.
+Courses with specific college accreditation will have a note in their descriptions.
+For example, EMAC is accredited with ANZCA.

 • I've never been in a simulation - what's involved?

 Simulation is a new experience for some clinicians.
-We recreate realistic scenarios (cases) in a room that looks like a clinical environment and ask you to perform your job as you would in the real world.
-Each scenario only lasts 12 - 20 minutes and is then followed by a facilitated discussion which we call a debrief.
+We recreate realistic clinical scenarios in a room that looks like a clinical environment, and ask you to perform your job as you would in the real world.
+Each scenario lasts for approximately 10 - 15 minutes, and is followed by a facilitated discussion called a debrief.
 In this discussion we aim to compare what happened in the scenario with best practice and reflect upon what aspects we as a group (participants and facilitators) are pleased with, what aspects we would like to change and how we might do that.
 Have a look around the centre and meet the staff in this 2 minute video

 • Do you take photos or record the sessions?

-We have a sophisticated audio-visual system with cameras througout the centre.
-We use these for monitoring the program, taping scenerios for later review by participants during the debrief, and streaming video throughout the centre.
+We do not routinely record audio, visual or still imagery of our simulation sessions.
+We have a sophisticated audio-visual system with cameras and microphones placed throughout the centre.
+We use these for monitoring the program, taping scenarios for later review by participants during the debrief, and streaming video and audio throughout the centre.
 Any videos recorded are destroyed at the end of the course.
 At times we may request written permission to record a session for research purposes but you have no obligation to agree and it will not affect your participation in the course.
 It is a centre policy that no-one may take photos or record sessions for personal use.
 We take participant confidentiality very seriously and ask that you maintain as confidential the details of specific scenarios and the performance of others.

 bottom of page